davesteele/davesteele.github.io/_posts/2014-09-14-installing_debian_on_an_N2830.markdown

 XFCE Wallpaper
 --------------

 So now the system works OK, but there is a problem with the wallpaper.
 It is reset to a standard mouse mascot background on every login, which only covers part of the screen.
 To fix, I toggle a wallpaper every time.
+(Update 11/14 - the problem derived from multiple overlaid monitors fighting for wallpaper updates - disable the monitor tied to the external display port, or set all monitors to the same size)

 Honestly, this is the kind of experience I expected 10 years ago, when we were only a few years into the "Year of the Linux Desktop".
 Nowadays I expect better.